Tencent/Hippy/README.md

 ### Build the iOS simulator with js demo

-For iOS we recommend to use iOS simulator when first try.
+For iOS, we recommend to use iOS simulator when first try.
 However, you can change the Xcode configuration to install the app to iPhone if you are an iOS expert.

 1. Install the project build scripts dependencies at root directory with `npm install`.
 2. Install dependencies of each npm package at root directory with `lerna bootstrap`.